Kalikow-type decomposition for multicolor infinite range particle systems: Introduction

-Concerning possible applications, perfect simulation of infinite range continuous (or discrete) systems has shown to be an important tool, for instance in statistical inference for Gibbs distributions, for Bayesian statistics, for maximum likelihood estimation, rates of convergence of estimators.
+Concerning possible applications, perfect simulation of infinite range continuous (or discrete) systems has shown to be an important tool, for instance, in statistical inference for Gibbs distributions, for Bayesian statistics, for maximum likelihood estimation, rates of convergence of estimators.
 This field of research has enormous relevance due to its applications in image processing, spatial statistics, gene expression, to cite just a few of the possible applications.
-Some of the applications use discrete state space whereas others deal with continuous state space, some deal with nearest neighbor interaction (image processing) whereas others need infinite range interactions (tumor growth, dynamics of populations of neurons, or gene expression).
-We refer the reader to the books of M{\o}ller and Waagepetersen (2004), Gaetan and Guyon (2010) for some applications.
+Some of the applications use discrete state space whereas others deal with continuous state space, some deal with nearest neighbor interaction (image processing) whereas others need infinite range interactions (tumor growth, dynamics of populations of neurons or gene expression).
+We refer the reader to the books of \citet{MllWaa04}, \citet{GaeGuy10} for some applications.

 Let us stress that from an applied point of view, it is important to be able to deal with infinite range systems.
-In neuroscience for example, for all practical purposes, the interactions between neurons have infinite range, see for example Cessac, Rostro, Vasquez and Vi\'eville (2009) and Cessac, Nasser and Vasquez (2010).
+In neuroscience, for example, for all practical purposes, the interactions between neurons have infinite range [see, e.g., \citet{Cesetal09} and \citet{CesNasVas10}].
 Also, very simple error structures superposed on finite range systems will produce infinite range systems.
-This is the case for example of blurred images, see for example Nishimori and Wong (1999) and Tanaka (2002).
+This is the case, for example, of blurred images [see, e.g., \citet{NisWon99} and \citet{Tan02}].
 Up to now, denoising of images has been studied mostly with very simple models (finite lattice, nearest neighbor interaction) due to the difficulty to sample from a Gibbs distribution with infinite range interactions and/or continuous state space.

 So it is important to build up a unifying approach that enables us to deal with infinite range interactions and/or continuous state space at the same time.
 Although perfect simulation of Gibbs random fields are known for discrete state spaces and finite range interaction, very little is known for simulation of continuous state spaces and/or infinite range interaction.
 To the best of our knowledge ours is the first concrete result concerning perfect simulation for interacting particle systems with continuous state space and infinite range interactions.